List of Twin Star Exorcists characters: Basara

-The sixth of the eleven Basara.
-Kaguya is a foul-mouthed and mentally unstable impurity.
-She wears a lieutenant uniform and uses a whip, obsessive about her "darling," which is a male exorcist-turned-zombie.
-Her enchantments are based on water elements, which she can transform into a full-body liquid.
-The source of her hatred for all humans and Impurity comes from her past relationship with a human lover once believing that hope for love was real until she was betrayed and discriminated against.
-Kaguya rages further knowing the fact that Benio, who is now an Impurity could be allowed to see a human (Rokuro) and witness Kaguya's darling's corpse get smashed.
-In her retaliation, Kaguya completely alters her body into an effective water substance to drown Kamui and Benio, only to fail, and Kaguya's body then vaporizes leading to her death.
+She is the sixth of the eleven Basara.
+Kaguya is a foul-mouthed and mentally unstable Impurity.
+She wears a lieutenant uniform, uses a whip, and is obsessive about her "darling," a male exorcist-turned-zombie.
+Her enchantments are based on water elements, which she can transform into a full-body liquid form.
+The source of her hatred for humans and Impurity comes from her past relationship with a human lover, in which she once believed in the possibility of love, until she was betrayed and discriminated against.
+Kaguya rages further upon learning that Benio, who is now an Impurity, could be allowed to see a human (Rokuro) and witness her darling's corpse being destroyed.
+In retaliation, Kaguya alters her body into a water-based form in an attempt to drown Kamui and Benio, but she fails, and her body vaporizes, leading to her death.